 The most confusing question you must be dealing with is why to become a SQL developer when many non-technical technologies are available to learn.
 Here is a quick discussion to clear your mindset and why to choose this profile in comparison to others.

 Let’s begin with the definition of SQL (Structured Query Language) is a language to interact with a database.
 Interaction includes updating, deleting, and requesting information from the database.
 SQL is ISO and ANSI standard and numerous database products support SQL like Oracle and Microsoft SQL Server.
 It is used in every industry to deal with complex databases.
-Let us see facts that makes it even more popular among learners.
+Let us see facts that make it even more popular among learners.

 It is one of the most crucial reasons to go with this technology as everyone needs money.
 According to Indeed, the average SQL Developer makes $114,500; an income doubles the median household income.
 It is quite an attractive figure for a decent way of living.